 Want to learn more about the role of John Deere employees across the globe?
 Check out this post!

-Although this division became official in the 50s, the company had been doing business in that industry for decades.
+Although this division became official in the 1950s, the company had been doing business in that industry for decades.
 The Deere factory in Dubuque, Iowa rolled out the first industrial-yellow crawler tractors designed specifically for industrial applications.

+There have been 8 variations of the official John Deere trademark logo.
 John Deere registered its first logo, the “leaping deer” trademark, back in 1876.
 As the company grew, the design was altered several times before arriving at the modern green and yellow image we all know and love today!

+John Deere hit a historical financial landmark in 1998 by reaching $1 billion in profit.
 This was a first not only for John Deere but for the entire agricultural equipment industry.